pyinstaller/pyinstaller/doc/spec-files.rst

 of ``Info.plist``.)

 |PyInstaller| creates a minimal :file:`Info.plist`.
+The ``version`` option can be used to set the application version using the CFBundleShortVersionString Core Foundation Key.

 You can add or overwrite entries in the plist by passing an ``info_plist=`` parameter to the BUNDLE call.
 Its argument should be a Python dict with keys and values to be included in the :file:`Info.plist`